-The move is subsequent to the entrance of a fourth operator, TPG Telecom, in the Australian market and the planned 3.6GHz spectrum auction in anticipation of 5G service provisioning, which should take place in October.
+The move is subsequent to the entrance of a fourth operator, TPG Telecom, in the Australian market and the planned 3.6GHz spectrum auction in anticipation of 5G service provisioning, which should take place in before the end of 2018.

 The rest of the tower landscape remains pretty much unchanged with Axicom (formerly Crown Castle), Broadcast Australia and a handful of smaller independent towercos owning around 2,600 towers and a further 1,800 towers having been recently erected by nbn, the Government-owned new broadband network.

 Bangladesh: Bangladesh, a market of 30,000 towers of which the large majority remain in the hands of MNOs, is expected to deliver exciting news over the next few months with both Grameenphone and Banglalink assessing potential tower divestments which could bring over 13,000 towers to market and completely reshape the tower landscape.